 Inside, the focus was on the centre stack, now with larger buttons, new knobs, and the clock moved to the screen.
 The doors receive a high-point appearance and it’s clear Toyota really worked on the overall contours of the cabin.
 Basically, the older Camry cabin was severely outdated, and these new changes couldn’t have come any sooner, now with upscale interior features and premium, soft-touch materials.

-For instance, removing the large, useless dummy covers nestled amoungst the console switches, and doing away with the standalone digital clock sitting high above the stack, the updated Camry interior is now certainly on par with the competitors upscale offering.
-While the use of hard switches, knobs, and dials is welcomed (opposed to the touchy, feely, swipey touch-screen controls found in many vehicles today), and the overall centre stack layout is logical and convenient, the buttons flanking the screen are absolutely enormous, almost unnecessarily.
+While the use of hard switches, knobs, and dials is welcomed (as opposed to the touchy, feely, swipe touch-screen controls found in many vehicles today), and the overall centre stack layout is logical and convenient, the buttons flanking the screen are absolutely enormous, almost unnecessarily.

 Driving Dynamics: how does the 2015 Camry XSE perform?